SpecTran: Spectral-Aware Transformer-based Adapter for LLM-Enhanced Sequential Recommendation

 1) Overall, removing the proposed $\phi({\mathbf{QK}^T})$ from SpecTran leads to a significant decline in recommendation performance.
 This demonstrates the importance of SpecTran's sparsified activated global attention aggregation strategy, which can simultaneously integrate principal and subordinate spectral components for improving recommendation performance.
-2) Replacing the $\textbf{D}_d$ with $\mathbf{\Sigma}_d$ leads to a significant performance drop.
+2) Replacing the sparsified activation function Softshrink with original Softmax leads to sub-optimal performance.
+This is because the learned attention weights tend to be relatively flat and uniformly distributed under softmax function, which renders the adapter ineffective as a spectral selector.
+3) Replacing the $\textbf{D}_d$ with $\mathbf{\Sigma}_d$ leads to a significant performance drop.
 This highlights the limitations of directly using the singular values as the principal spectral weights in the original SVD-based models: The static principal spectral weights cannot be adaptively adjusted according to the specific dataset in the recommendation model.
-3) Replacing the $\textbf{D}_d$ with $\textbf{I}_d$ leads to the most obvious performance degradation.
+4) Replacing the $\textbf{D}_d$ with $\textbf{I}_d$ leads to the most obvious performance degradation.
 This result further demonstrates the importance of achieving a balance between preserving the original spectral weights and alleviating the anisotropy problem.
 A completely uniform distribution of the weights among the principal spectral components makes it difficult for the model to capture the differences between distinct principal spectral components.
-4) Removing $ w/o\; \textbf{A}$ leads to an obvious decline in the model's performance.
+5) Removing $ w/o\; \textbf{A}$ leads to an obvious decline in the model's performance.
 This indicates that the principal spectral components contain the main semantic information useful for the recommendation model.
 Ignoring the principal spectral components will cause the item semantic embeddings to lose most of beneficial semantic information, thereby resulting in worse performance.